 Day 10-12: Snub-nosed monkeys

-During these three days, we will photograph the black snub-nosed monkeys, while they forage in the forest.
+We spend 3 mornings in the park, where we will photograph the black snub-nosed monkeys, while they forage in the forest.

-Day 13: Shangri-La to Kunming
+Day 13: Shangri-La to Chengdu

 Day 14: Fly home